Corn Kings and One-Horse Thieves

 This the second part of the six-article series that appeared in Illinois Issues magazine between September 1981 and February 1982 and was later published as 48-page booklet titled Breadbasket or Dustbowl.
 (See Publications above.)
 The topic this month was the conversion of Illinois’s prairies into farm fields.
 The piece is more relevant to Illinois history than to the then-current controversies about farmland loss, but writing it gave me an education anyway.

 The series was another of that magazine’s examinations of pressing environmental issues, in this case funded in large part by The Joyce Foundation, with the assistance of the Illinois Department of Agriculture's Division of Natural Resources.

-The loss of topsoil, from erosion and indeed of prime farmland itself through development had set off alarms in Illinois of the period.
-The panic proved, shall we say, premature.
-Subsequent changes in the ways that Illinois farmers tilled their land caused huge (and largely unexpected) declines in topsoil loss.
+This version departs from the published article slightly in accuracy and readability.
 For other articles in the series, see "Breadbasket for Dustbowl" on the Farms & farming page.

-Illinois Issues introduction: The revolution in farm technology, the introduction of high-yield hybrid seeds and the advent of artificial fertilizers are the major factors that helped transform Illinois prairie to Illinois farmland.
+Illinois Issues introduction: The revolution in farm technology, the introduction of high-yield hybrid seeds, and the advent of artificial fertilizers are the major factors that helped transform Illinois prairie into Illinois farmland.
 Large portions of this farmland, in turn, have absorbed the massive urban exodus of the last 40 years—sprouting rows of houses instead of corn.
 All of these factors are explored in the following article, the second in a series of six articles on soil conservation funded by The Joyce Foundation.

 * * *

 One need merely review the vocabulary with which six generations of Illinoisans have described the settlement of the state to understand that the European newcomers saw the land as an enemy to be vanquished.
 The Indians saw the prairie and forests as a benefactor, and they practiced a benign tenancy of both.
 The white man, however, "tamed" the wilderness, "improved" the land, "broke" the prairie.
-Like the wolf, the mosquito and the Indian, the prairie and forest were regarded as inconveniences to be eradicated.
+Like the wolf, the mosquito, and the Indian, the prairie and forest were regarded as inconveniences to be eradicated.

-The landscape of modern Illinois is as much an artifact of civilization as a superhighway.
+The landscape of modern Illinois thus is as much an artifact of civilization as a superhighway.
 Although Illinois still calls itself the Prairie State, the prairie is long gone.
 Of the 37,000 square miles of prairie that once covered Illinois, only about two square miles remain.
 Of the estimated 14 million acres of forest that once stood in Illinois, only 3.5 million acres remain.
 In their place is an Illinois that has been systematically plowed, drained, paved, dammed, fenced, graded, and regraded into more usable shapes.

 The old 'Grand Prairie'

-It is ironic that early settlers dismissed prairie soils as unfarmable on the ground that soil that could grow only grass must be infertile.
-Partly as a result of this notion, virtually all the state's timbered land had been claimed by 1835 while open tracts could still be bought from the government for another 20 years.
+Nonetheless, early settlers dismissed prairie soils as unfarmable, arguing that soil that could grow only grass must be infertile.
+Partly for that reason and partly because settlers needed convenient sources of wood for fires and building, they settled near woods.
+Virtually all the state's timbered land being claimed by 1835 while open tracts could still be bought from the government for another 20 years.

-The presumed infertility of the prairie soil was only one reason why settlers avoided it.
-Farmers needed convenient sources of wood for fires and building and so settled in woods.
-Another problem of the prairie was the sod itself.
+Another reason so much prairie lay unfarmed was the sod itself.
 The dense mat of roots simply turned aside plows.
-Early "prairie plows" built specially to turn that sod were made of cast iron, but they dulled easily and often broke.
-It was a tedious job since the heavy soil clung to the plow blade, requiring frequent cleaning.
-The task required up to six yokes of oxen; cutting a furrow roughly two feet wide and barely three inches deep; it took half a day to break a single acre.
+Early "prairie plows" were moldboard plows, so named because of the curved board mounted behind the plow share which lifted the sod and turned it over, exposing the underlayers as it went.
+It was a tedious job since the heavy soil clung to the plow blade, requiring frequent cleaning; the plow blades were made of cast iron, which dulled easily and often broke.
+Breaking sod with such plows required up to six yokes of oxen; cutting a furrow roughly two feet wide and barely three inches deep; it took half a day to break a single acre.
 It was easier to fell trees and plow around the stumps.

-The prairie plows were moldboard plows, so named because of the curved board mounted behind the plow share which lifted the sod and turned it over, exposing the underlayers as it went.
 Designing a plow equal to the prairie sod was the key to unlocking the treasure locked beneath its surface.
 In the 1850s John Deere perfected a steel moldboard plow, and just as important perfected the mass production techniques that made it affordable.
-The Deere plow and its descendants cut more efficiently, scoured more cleanly and required less pulling power than older models.
+The Deere plow and its descendants cut more efficiently, scoured more cleanly, and required less pulling power than older models.

 Farmers made other improvements on nature.
-Forest clearing continued, and levees were built to hold back floodwaters so that fertile bottomlands could be plowed.
+Forest clearing continued, and levees were built along stream courses to hold back floodwaters so that fertile bottomlands could be plowed.
 Eventually the rivers themselves would be channelized to boost their flow capacity and thus their ability to carry water away from what had been natural overflow basins.
-Wooden fencing had originally been another impediment to farming the prairie, since laying fence meant hauling wood for long distances; hedges of osage orange were a popular alternative until they were replaced by cheap barb wire after the Civil War.
+Fencing had originally been another impediment to farming the prairie, since laying fence meant hauling wood for posts and rails for long distances; hedges of osage orange were a popular alternative until they were replaced by cheap barb wire after the Civil War.

+Farmland, in short, was made, not born.
 By 1890, virtually all the land in the upper two-thirds of the state had been "improved."

-Farmland, in short, was made, not born.
-Once made accessible, the soil proved fabulously rich.
+Now made accessible, the soil proved fabulously rich.
 Early chroniclers reported corn yields of up to 120 bushels per acre in the American Bottom opposite St. Louis; even indifferent prairie soils were said to bring in 50 to 80 bushels per acre.

 But this richness nearly proved to be the soil's doom.
 Believing the soil to be inexhaustible, farmers seldom practiced what was then called scientific farming.
 The benefits of both manuring the land and crop rotation (planting a cash crop on a given acre only once every three years and restorative forage crops the other two) were known but widely ignored.

 This casual approach to maintaining soil fertility also was partly the result of economics.
-By 1900 nearly 40 percent of the state's farmers were working land that belonged to somebody else.
+By 1900, nearly 40 percent of the state's farmers were working land that belonged to somebody else.
 Historian John Keiser, writing in his Illinois history, Building for the Centuries, notes, "Short-term leases of one to three years gave the tenant little incentive to improve the land or experiment with crop rotation"—a fact of farm life which has not changed in 125 years.
-(One "baronial farmer" of Ford County in the 1870s required the continuous cultivation of corn by tenants on his 40,000 acres; it was during this decade that state agriculture officials and farm organizations began worrying publicly about the dramatic drop in soil fertility.)
+(One "baronial farmer" of Ford County in the 1870s required the continuous cultivation of nutrient-hungry corn by tenants on his 40,000 acres; it was during this decade that state agriculture officials and farm organizations began worrying publicly about the dramatic drop in soil fertility.)
 During the World War I era, Gov. Frank Lowden was to call such arrangements "a conspiracy to ruin land" and urged state legislation to compel more prudent cultivation habits.